damian97/AccCreatorApp/README.md

 ## A browser installed on your computer is required for the program to work properly.

-## Supported browsers:  Google Chrome✅, FIreFox❌, Opera❌, Internet Explorer❌
+## Supported browsers:  Google Chrome✅, FireFox❌, Opera❌, Internet Explorer❌

 ##